lydia-gao/LinkifyServices/docs/api.md

 This document outlines the API endpoints for the Linkify service.
 Linkify allows users to:

-1. **User Management (more features in the future)**
+1. **User Management**

-   1. Create user accounts (username/password or Google)
+   - Create user accounts (username/password or Google)
-   2. Login and logout via JWT authentication
+   - Login and logout via JWT authentication
-   3. Manage user profile information
+   - Manage user profile information
 2. **Short URLs**

-   1. Create short URLs from long ones with automatic title extraction
+   - Create short URLs from long ones with automatic title extraction
-   2. Redirect from short URLs to their original destinations
+   - Redirect from short URLs to their original destinations
 3. **QR Codes**

-   1. Generate QR codes from URLs with automatic title extraction
+   - Generate QR codes from URLs (sync or async via Celery)
-   2. Get QR code images (generated on demand)
+   - Get QR code images (cached in Redis)
-   3. Redirect from QR codes to their original destinations
+   - Redirect from QR codes to their original destinations
 4. **Barcodes**

-   1. Generate barcodes from URLs with automatic title extraction
+   - Generate barcodes from URLs (sync or async via Celery)
-   2. Get barcode images (generated on demand)
+   - Get barcode images (cached in Redis)
-   3. Redirect from barcodes to their original destinations
+   - Redirect from barcodes to their original destinations

-5. **History**

-   1. View paginated history of URLs created by a user
-   2. View paginated history of QR codes created by a user
-   3. View paginated history of barcodes created by a user

-6. **Analytics**
+5. **Analytics**
-   1. View detailed statistics about individual resources
+   - View detailed statistics about individual resources
-   2. Track usage by location, device, browser, etc.
-   3. Access aggregated analytics data for visualization
+   - Access aggregated analytics data for visualization

-Each resource (URL, QR code, barcode) automatically extracts and stores the title of the target website for better context in the history and analytics views.

 ---